yparitcher/rclone/docs/content/drive.md

 Google drive stores modification times accurate to 1 ms.

+#### Restricted filename characters

+Only invalid UTF-8 bytes will be replaced with a quoted representation, as they can't be used in JSON strings.
+For example, the invalid byte `0xFE` will be encoded as `‛FE`.

 ### Revisions ###

 Google drive stores revisions of files.
 When you upload a change to